salt-formulas/salt-formula-linux/README.rst

             repo: 'custom-repo'
             hold: true

-Linux with package from certail repo, version with no GPG verification
+Linux with package from certail repo, version with no GPG
+verification:

 .. code-block:: yaml